dotink/sage/docs/classes/Dotink/Sage/TokenParser/Author.md

 # `Author`
 ##Responsible for parsing author tokens in a docblock.

-_Copyright (c) 2013, Matthew J. Sahagian_
+_Copyright (c) 2013, Matthew J. Sahagian_.
   _Please reference the LICENSE.txt file at the root of this distribution_

 ### Details